Omerba31/clipboard-sync-tool/README.md

 ### What Runs Where

 **Cloud Relay (Already Dockerized!)**
-- ✅ Runs on Fly.io in a Docker container automatically
+- ✅ Runs on Railway.app (auto-deploys from GitHub, always-on)
 - ✅ No local Node.js installation needed
 - ✅ Dockerfile already included in `cloud-relay/`